yde773786/Spotify-Ad-Muter/README.md

 ./container.sh
 ```

-The requirement of Spotify Client ID and Secret would in effect
+The requirement of Spotify Client ID and Secret would
 require the user to register for spotify developers and 'create an
 app'.
-This is easy and possible, but is nevertheless unreasonable
+Thus, the user would be the end user as well as the client for the
-for a normal client.
-Thus, using this small script as a template and hosting a
+OAuth2.0 authentiation.
+This is mildly inconvinient but negates the latency of
-web server for the task could be this project's best possible use.
+having a server in the middle.

 Additionally, the scripts do not stop spotify from playing its advertisements,
-but in-effect simply automate the muting of the ads, which can be done
+but simply automates the muting of the ads, which can be done
 manually as well.
 Thus, it should abide by Spotify's terms and conditions.